 FRY IT UP

 Place the sesame seeds in a pan over a medium heat.
 Toast for 2-4 minutes until lightly browned, shifting occasionally.
 Remove from the pan on completion.
 Return the pan to the heat with a drizzle of oil.
-When hot, add the onion wedges and fry for 4-5 minutes, shifting occasionally.
+When hot, add the Onion wedges and fry for 4-5 minutes, shifting occasionally.

 GORGEOUS GREENS

-Once the onions have softened and lightly charred, add the broccoli pieces.
+Once the Onions have softened and lightly charred, add the broccoli pieces.
 Toss through, adding more oil if needed.
 Cook for a further 4-5 minutes until the broccoli has slightly softened.
 Remove from the heat on completion.

 SIZZLIN’ STEAKS